procrasti/K666/README.md

 After cloning into your directory run

+# Create the environment
-. ./k666-env
+$ . ./k666-env

-press control-C to exit
+# press control-C to exit

-python ./manage.py startapp freek666

-python ./manage.py createsuperuser

-Create the Super User or Admin account with a user name and password.
+# Create the Super User or Admin account with a user name and password.

-Before you can echo Hello World you have to create the static directory in the freek666 directory.

-mkdir ./freek666/static

-echo "Hello World" > freek666/static/index.html

-In k666/settings.py add "freek666" at the top of INSTALLED_APPS
+$ python ./manage.py createsuperuser

 Go to http://localhost:8000/static/index.html ... see an index page!